FLASH POINT: FIRE RESCUE, Indie Boards and Games, 2011

 The essence of a cooperative game is that it's you (the players) against the game.
 In this particular game, you are firemen trying to rescue innocent civilians from a conflagration that keeps burning in a building that continually veers towards collapse.
 If you win, everyone wins, but if not, everyone loses.
 I had never heard of cooperative games until last year and I'm totally enthralled by them.
 Not all gamers are married to gamers, so marital bliss isn't often enhanced by the suggestion of whipping out a quick board game.
 I've even seen a married couple engage in a blazing row, including full board flip, over a game of Monopoly, although to be fair that might be because Monopoly is such a dreadful game.
 And yes, in case you're wondering, the phrase "blazing row" was deliberate here.
 But what if two loving partners with nothing better to do with their time were to engage on a fun bit of role-playing together?
 Not that kind, pervert.
 And that's what a game like this is - a bit of fun where people work together.
 I've even seen non-gaming spouses (spice?) converted to gaming by Flash Point.

-While waiting to be called to their next blaze, the firefighters
+While waiting to be called to their next blaze, the firefighters re-enact a scene from The Breakfast Club. |

 The game play is very simple.
 In the basic game, you place victim, fire and door markers in locations as shown on the starting map.
 All doors start closed.
 Each player takes a nice firefighter model (all of which have been very well colour-coordinated so as to not confuse colourblind people) and places their firefighter outside the building near one of the external doors.
 The game then continues in three phases:

-1) Take Actions
+1) Take Actions2) Advance Fire

 3) Replenish POI markers